aress31/burpgpt/README.md

 # Usage

-To start using `burpgpt`, the user must first complete the following steps in the settings panel accessible from the `Burp Suite` menu bar:
+To start using `burpgpt`, the user must first complete the following steps in the `Settings` panel accessible from the `Burp Suite` menu bar:

 1. enter their `OpenAI API key`,
 2. select a `model`,